C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage_v2.md

 Every app, website, and digital service we use today is built on layers of code that capture decisions, assumptions, and values—traces historians are only beginning to learn how to read.
 This lesson will help you answer these questions, and demonstrates how the intellectual, cultural, and social contexts of code's creation matter, making it a valuable historical resource for understanding contemporary technological development.
 This lesson introduces you to applying source criticism methods to code, teaching you to view it as both a technical and cultural artifact.
 At its most elementary level, source code consists of human-readable computer instructions, but as we will explore, it is much more than mere technical documentation.
 Code is increasingly being recognized as cultural heritage, raising questions about how it should be preserved and what transformations occur as working software becomes historical artifact.
 The methodological approach through this lesson focuses on three key skills: contextual analysis, critical evaluation, and comparative assessment—rather than technical mastery.
 However, understanding code as a historical source does require engaging with its technical dimensions; learners will be guided toward accessible resources to build this foundational knowledge alongside their critical skills.
 While designed for beginners in digital source criticism, some exercises will require basic digital navigation skills and familiarity with academic research practices.

-In this lesson, we will guide you through three key dimensions of understanding code as heritage:
+In this lesson, you will explore three key dimensions of understanding code as heritage:

 1. **Heritage Recognition:** We will first examine what qualities make source code a distinctive type of born-digital heritage.
 This includes understanding how UNESCO recognizes it and exploring the unique preservation challenges it presents.
 2. **Interpretive Methods:** Next, we will develop strategies for reading and interpreting code that go beyond its technical functionality.
 We will approach code as a cultural artifact that reveals important insights about its creators' assumptions, values, and practices.
 Through detailed case studies, we will explore how the traditional tools of source criticism must be adapted for born-digital materials, connecting our analysis to broader questions in digital history and critical code studies.